 The Rolling Collar Choke

 This one is probably the quintessential rolling choke.
-As far as BJJ Gi chokes go, this one is a version of a loop choke, just done form a very weird position.
+As far as BJJ Gi chokes go, this one is a version of a loop choke, just done from a very weird position.
 You set it up from passing, going for the usual loop choke grip.
 Once you have it, instead of looking to loop the other arm in, simply roll over the free side shoulder, and look to get a grip on the pant in the process.
 You end up in weird side control but with your back to the opponent and a very tight Gi choke on.

 The Rollover Lapel Choke